Other funding options

 Contact Student Advice if you have a Student Visa or any other type of visa, as you may not be eligible to claim tax credits or state benefits and claiming could break your visa conditions.

-Claiming Social Security benefits
+Claiming Government benefits

 Most full–time students cannot claim or continue to claim benefits while they study.
 However, there are exceptions.
 For information about who can claim and how student loan income affects benefits, please visit our Benefit pages.